Patient Recruitment to GAinS (now closed)

 We also demonstrated that these disease endotypes may be resolved using a small gene set.
 These findings, which are supported by comparable results in other studies (e.g. MARS), highlight an opportunity for patient stratification and a precision medicine approach to the management of sepsis.

 In the context of the VANISH clinical trial, we found that the SRS endotypes showed different responses to hydrocortisone.

 Expression quantitative trait loci

 By analysing gene expression as a quantitative trait, it is possible to identify putative regulatory variants and their target genes.
-As the regulatory landscape is highly context specific and known to be dynamic in the immune response, we have mapped expression quantitative trait loci (eQTL) in sepsis patients and identified associations for a number of disease-relevant genes.
+As the regulatory landscape is highly context specific, and known to be dynamic in the immune response, we mapped expression quantitative trait loci (eQTL) in sepsis patients and identified associations for a number of disease-relevant genes.

 For more than half of patients recruited to GAinS with pneumonia, the causative pathogen was not identified using standard clinical tests.
 We are using next generation sequencing methods to detect and classify all genetic material present in the blood of sepsis patients, and thus improve knowledge of infectious aetiology in the GAinS cohort.

 We are currently generating mass spectrometry proteomic data for a subset of patients enrolled to GAinS in order to further investigate heterogeneity in the sepsis response.
 Early results indicate that the SRS endotypes we describe in transcriptomic data are also reflected in the plasma proteome.

 We are now recruiting all cause sepsis patients admitted to a general ward or to a high dependency/intensive care unit in Oxford, to this integrated, multi-omic study of the host response to sepsis.
 Samples are also being obtained from convalescent survivors.